 What to Do If Your Phone Interviewer Doesn't Call

-First, don’t stress out.
+- Don’t stress out.
 If your interviewer misses your call, it’s most likely not a reflection of you as a candidate.
-He or she could be caught up in a meeting or on another line, so don’t think that the miscommunication will negatively impact your probability of getting the job.
+They could be caught up in a meeting or on another line, so don’t think that the miscommunication will negatively impact your probability of getting the job.
 Take a deep breath and move on to the next tip.

 How Long Should You Wait for a Call Back?

-“Hi Ms. _______, I just wanted to confirm our phone interview in one hour.
+I just wanted to confirm our phone interview in one hour.
 I’m looking forward to speaking with you.
 Thanks again.
-Talk soon!”

 What to Do If You Miss the Call

-1. Call promptly as soon as you’re able to do so.
-Give yourself a moment to calm down and to assemble everything you need–the job description, your resume and portfolio, your notes and calendar.
+- Call promptly as soon as you’re able to do so.
+Give yourself a moment to calm down and to assemble everything you need: The job description, your resume, and portfolio, your notes and calendar.
 Then call back right away.

-2. Apologize quickly–and briefly.
-Be accountable, and apologetic, but don’t belabor the point.
+- Apologize quickly–and briefly.
+Be accountable and apologetic, but don’t belabor the point.
 Beating yourself up won’t make a good first impression.

-3. If now is not a good time for them, reschedule the interview at their convenience.
+- If now is not a good time for them, reschedule the interview at their convenience.
 Follow your apology by asking, “Is now a good time, or would you have availability at some point this week to talk?” or something similar.
-Keep your calendar close at hand, so that you can be sure that the new meeting time works for you, and don’t block yourself in when making the appointment.
-Ideally, you should have plenty of time on either side of the new meeting, in case the hiring manager is delayed, or your conversation runs long.
+Keep your calendar close at hand so that you can be sure that the new meeting time works for you, and don’t block yourself in when making the appointment.
+Ideally, you should have plenty of time on either side of the new meeting just in case the hiring manager is delayed or your conversation runs long.